 Best known for being one of the most immigration-friendly nations on earth, Canada entices a massive number of job aspirants every year.
-World class social and healthcare benefits, quality lifestyle and abundance of job opportunities are the reasons why the country witnesses a great number of international skill workers from all over the world.
+World-class social and healthcare benefits, quality lifestyle and abundance of job opportunities are the reasons why the country witnesses a great number of international skilled workers from all over the world.
 There is a huge demand for various skilled professionals in Canada being one of the most prominent economies in the world.

 To manage and organize the robust and huge job market, the Canadian government gets help from NOC.
 NOC code Canada is a database developed by the government of Canada which categorizes all occupations in Canada.
 Thus, NOC is important for all foreign nationals aiming to take up employment in Canada.
 For aspirants looking out for jobs, a complete idea of Canada’s NOC code is very vital.